Protected species: forestry and woodlands

 The following guidance documents (updated in 2010) explain how to find out if EPS are present in your woodland and what to do if they are:

-Applying for a European Protected Species licence
+Apply for a European Protected Species licence

 The Dormouse Method Statement Template accompanies the EPS licence application.
 It is designed to help woodland owners and managers provide the information required as part of the licence application and provides guidance on reasonable techniques for minimising disturbance to dormice.